atBeatty/atBeatty.github.io/_posts/2020-10-10-sinatra_project_-_garden_app.markdown

 As a result, the last programming and functionality that was added to the app was loading drop down lists and option buttons as opposed to text area boxes for putting in plant specs.

+The key functions of this app are fairly rudimentary, which allowed me to learn the core of Sinatra frameworks.
+As a result of this project, I feel more familiar with the REST conventions and routing methods that take place when clients are executing HTTP requests.
+Working with the visual aspect of HTML and the backend DB was a thrill.
+I feel like so many questions I have had over the years regarding the internet have been answered!